soup-bowl/opensimulator-docker/README.md

 > OpenSimulator is an open source multi-platform, multi-user 3D application server.
 It can be used to create a virtual environment (or world) which can be accessed through a variety of clients, on multiple protocols.

+> [!IMPORTANT]
+> `0.9.3.0` (and in turn `latest`) is a significant change from 0.9.2.2 and below.
+Mono is no longer used, and has been replaced with the .NET Framework.
+This changes some aspects of the image, such as the ENTRYPOINT and source builds, so please test before switching over.
+If you wish to remain, 0.9.2.2 will continue to be updated and remains on the Mono base.
+For more information, see the [official release notes](http://opensimulator.org/wiki/0.9.3.0) and this [PR for Dockerfile changes](https://github.com/soup-bowl/opensimulator-docker/pull/8/files).

 This **unofficial** Docker configuration aims to assist in setting the server up for testing and general purpose use.

 **This is still experimental - thar be bugs!**